 - History Roadshow

-This program tours regional Victoria to deliver curriculum enrichment sessions for VCE history students and teachers.
+This program delivers curriculum enrichment sessions for VCE history students and teachers in regional Victoria .
 The program is funded by the Strategic Partnership Program of the state government’s Department of Education and Training.
-The itinerary for 2018 will be delivered in August and September.

 - Making Public Histories